-NLNZ selected Indian company Planman Consulting ITES to undertake the OCR processing and New Zealand organization DL Consulting to provide the searchable interface.
-DL Consulting leveraged their experience with the Greenstone open source digital library software to build the search platform.
+NLNZ selected Indian company Planman Consulting ITES to undertake the OCR processing and Veridian to provide the searchable interface.
+We leveraged our experience with the Greenstone open source digital library software to build the search platform.
 The extensive evolution of the system developed for PAPERS PAST led to what has now become the Veridian discovery and delivery platform.

-She rates DL Consulting as a key contributor to that outcome.
+She rates Veridian as a key contributor to that outcome.

-DL Consulting have been fabulous, they are good at listening to our needs and coming up with practical solutions.
-I’d rate their expertise very highly; they were very knowledgeable about how to apply Veridian to our needs.
+"The Veridian support has been fabulous, they are good at listening to our needs and coming up with practical solutions.
+I’d rate their expertise very highly. "

 The initial success of the project and ongoing improvements to the Veridian platform meant NLNZ were able to move ahead with digitizing millions more newspaper pages over the ensuing years.
 Their ultimate intention is to digitize their entire collection and make it available from PAPERS PAST.